-6. Our company completed its conversion from a Partnership firm to a public limited company on November 22, 2023.
+Our company completed its conversion from a Partnership firm to a public limited company on November 22, 2023.
 However, the accounts of the partnership firm were subsequently closed on January 23, 2024.

 Our company was formed by conversion of a Partnership firm viz M/s Freshara picklz exports, pursuant to the provisions under Chapter XXI Part I of the Companies Act, 2013 on November 22, 2023, the date of issue of certificate of incorporation by the Registrar of Companies. as a partnership firm, the company was in existence prior to its deemed date of incorporation.
-Accordingly, there is no change in the nature of the business of the companies Act, 2013, the provisions of the companies act 2013 and the rules made thereunder became applicable to the company.
+Accordingly, there is no change in the nature of the business of the company.
+However, upon conversion of its status from a partnership firm into a public limited company under the companies Act, 2013, the provisions of the companies act 2013 and the rules made thereunder became applicable to the company.
 As there are a number of registrations and licenses obtained in the name of the erstwhile partnership firm, there was need to substitute the name of the company in the place of the partnership firm and also obtaining re-registration in the company name.
 The procedural formalities involved in this took time resulting in certain names continued in the name of the erstwhile partnership firm even though conversion of partnership firm was deemed to be completed in January 23, 2024.
+This also resulted in the extension of deemed date of closure of the erstwhile partnership firm to January 23, 2024.